dev-skworks/awesoME/README.md

 ## Optimizations and roadmap

+- [ ] UI Overhaul to improve the look, readability and accessibility of the app
 - [ ] Create a filter feature that allows the user to filter highlights using categories
 - [ ] Make a carousel style section that stores randomly pulled highlights
 - [ ] Add pagination to the carousel style section to allow navigating through the random highlights